OCR-D/spec/web_api.md

   - address: localhost
     username: cloud
     password: "1234"
-    processors:
+    workers:
       - name: ocrd-cis-ocropy-binarize
         number_of_instance: 2
         deploy_type: native
-        server_type: worker
       - name: ocrd-olena-binarize
         number_of_instance: 1
         deploy_type: docker
-        server_type: rest

   - address: 134.76.1.1
     username: tdoan
     path_to_privkey: /path/to/file
-    processors:
+    workers:
       - name: ocrd-eynollah-segment
         number_of_instance: 1
         deploy_type: native
-        server_type: worker
 ```

 There are three main sections in the configuration file.

-1. `message_queue`: it contains the `address` and `port`, where the queue was deployed, or will be deployed with the
+1. `process_queue`: it contains the `address` and `port`, where the Process Queue was deployed, or will be deployed with
-   specified `credentials`.
+   the specified `credentials`.
 If the `ssh` property is presented, the Processing Server will try to connect to
    the `address` via `ssh` with provided `username` and `password` and deploy [RabbitMQ](https://www.rabbitmq.com/) at
    the specified `port`.
 The remote machine must have [Docker](https://www.docker.com/) installed since the deployment
    is done via Docker.
 Make sure that the provided `username` has enough rights to run Docker commands.
 In case